Paris 1 Panthéon-Sorbonne University: Sorbonne Law School

 Panthéon-Sorbonne united in 2009 all legal studies in the university and gave that new department the name of École de droit de la Sorbonne ("Sorbonne Law School").

-The Sorbonne Law School holds since 1993 with Cornell University, the "Cornell Law School-Université Paris I Panthéon-Sorbonne Summer Institute of Comparative and International Law".
+The Panthéon-Sorbonne University School of Law holds since 1993 with Cornell University, the "Cornell Law School-Université Paris I Panthéon-Sorbonne Summer Institute of Comparative and International Law".

-Since March 7, 2022, Mrs. Chantal Arens, First President of the Court of Cassation signed a partnership agreement between the Court of Cassation and the University of Paris 1 Panthéon Sorbonne.
+Since 7 March 2022, Chantal Arens, First President of the Court of Cassation signed a partnership agreement between the Court of Cassation and the Panthéon-Sorbonne University.
 This partnership will result in the organization of colloquiums, the development of research projects involving judges of the Court of Cassation and will allow the hosting of student interns within the Court.

 Sorbonne School of Economics

 The Sorbonne School of Economics (EES, formerly UFR02 - Economics) was created in 1971.